Get exclusive member benefits & effect social change. Join Today

 Your doctor may take a sample of fluid from the abscess and examine it to make a better diagnosis.
 The method for obtaining a fluid sample depends on the location of the abscess.

-Drainage is the first step in treating an abdominal abscess.
+Drainage is one of the first steps in treating an abdominal abscess.
 Needle drainage is one of the methods used to drain pus from an abscess.

 During this procedure, your doctor will use a CT scan or ultrasound to insert a needle through your skin and directly into the abscess.
-Your doctor will then pull up on the syringe to remove all the fluid.
+Your doctor will then pull the plunger to remove all the fluid.
 After draining the abscess, your doctor will send a sample to the lab for analysis.
 This will help determine which antibiotics to prescribe.